begginer-art/Cafe-Sales-Data-Cleaning-Exploratory-Data-Analysis/README.md

 **2. Which product category should the business prioritize?**

-Food is the highest value category per transaction, while Drinks is the highest frequency category" — "we have two different categories that are valuable for two different reasons: Food and Drinks.
+Food is the highest value category per transaction, while Drinks is the highest frequency category. we have two different categories that are valuable for two different reasons: Food and Drinks.

 * Food category is our main leader for revenue since it leads the revenue by (341.8M, 38.8%) due to its high average transaction order value (113606.51)